blackbhc/refactor/development-manual/development.md

     string `str`.
 The default blank characters are `" \t\n\r\f\v"`.
   - `std::vector<std::string> split(std::string str, std::string delim)`: split the string `str` into a vector of strings based on the delimiters in `delim`.
 The default delimiter is `" "`.
-- `string.cpp`: the unit test wrapper for the string module.
+- `string.cpp`: the implementation of the string related functions.

 ### `src/parameter`